tewendel/interkit-masterarbeit/sites/docs/src/routes/guides/server_setup.svelte.md

 see also [main readme, deploy section](https://gitlab.interkit.app/interkit/interkit-experiments#deploy)

 ## setup project repository on the new interkit server

+### setup an origin for your project in a git repository

+- go to the repository tab
+- go to the cloudcmd tab
+- enter your admin password
+- in the cloudcmd shell, cd into your project directory (use the hint dockerized: displayed above)
+- add an origin to your project respository, for example (using gitlab and access token for private repos) `git remote add origin https://{access_toke_name}:{access_token}@gitlab.interkit.app/sebquack/vibezig.git`
+- now you should be a able to push to this origin

-Do you already have an interkit project that is on a public git repository?
+### connecting an existing interkit project that is already on a public git repository

 - make sure it is publicly clonable
   - if it is in a private gitlab, create an access token with read/write developer access, remember `NAME` and `TOKEN` for later